rickdevera/oh_cnapp/ambassador/lessons/premodule-workbook.md

-# Tenable Cloud Security Lab Bootcamp Workbootk
+# Tenable Cloud Security Lab Bootcamp Workboot

 This workshop is design to provide you familiarization and hands-on experience with Tenable Cloud Security.